charliequin/small-javascript-problems/README.md

     To check if a number is divisible by 3 (or 5) the modulo operator will come in handy.

-    For the last part, you can combine some conditional statements with the `hasNextInt` method on `Scanner`.
+    For the last part, you can combine some conditional statements with +variable to convert a string to a number and the isNaN() function to check if the value is 'Not A Number'
 </details>

 ## Leaping for joy